-Four actions artists can take on each of their songs to take advantage of the new Now Playing listener experience.
+Five actions artists can take on each of their songs to take advantage of the Now Playing listener experience.

-Here are four actions you can take to make the most out of the Now Playing view:
+Here are five actions you can take to make the most out of the Now Playing view:

 1. Upload a Canvas